Dynamic Content Moderation in Livestreams: Combining Supervised Classification with MLLM-Boosted Similarity Matching: Related Works

 \subsection{Multimodal Learning for Video Understanding}

-Recent works have applied large language models (LLMs) and have shown they can be effective at content moderation for language-related tasks \cite{policy_as_prompt, google_llm_content_moderation, llm_for_rule_based_moderation}.
-However, for online platforms, the challenge arises from the complexity other media, which involve complex multi-modal signals including visual, auditory, and speech.
+Recent works have applied large language models (LLMs) and have shown they can be effective at content moderation for language-related tasks \cite{policy_as_prompt, google_llm_content_moderation, llm_for_rule_based_moderation, zhu2025focus}.
+However, for online platforms, the challenge arises from the complexity of the media, which involve complex multi-modal signals including visual, auditory, and speech.
 Multi-modal LLMs (MLLMs) have explored techniques to integrate additional modalities, such as video or audio, from prevailing proprietary models such as GPT4o \cite{gpt4o} and Gemini \cite{gemini}, to recent open-source models such as InternVL \cite{internvl}, QwenAudio \cite{qwen_audio}, and Llava-One-Vision \cite{llava_ov}.
 As such, MLLMs have began to be applied in the context of content moderation, by integrating image/video information \cite{vlm_as_policy, multi_modal_llm_moderation}, as well as audio \cite{qarm}.
-The key challenge lies in effective integration of multi-modal information while leveraging existing knowledge from the pretraining of these large models.
+The key challenge lies in effectively utilizing the MLLM to real-world use cases in a resource-efficient way.